e4lime/unity-gamejam-template/README.md

 - [ ] Set Product name in "Project Settings > Player Settings" to project name
 - [ ] Decide Time Settings (Default timestep is 0.02, project is set to 0.04)
 - [ ] Decide script structures (Update default c# monobehaviour-script if needed)
+- [ ] If you're using a newer unity version, check if .gitignore is still valid;

 ### At the end